W427697/Discord-/MIGRATION.md

 In Storybook 8.0, we have removed the `framework.options.fastRefresh` option.

 The fast-refresh implementation currently relies on the `react-refresh/babel` package.
 While this has served us well, integrating this dependency could pose challenges.
-Specifically, it would necessitate locking users into a specific Babel version.
-This could become a bottleneck, especially when Babel 8 is released.
+Specifically, it locks users into a specific Babel version.
+This could become a problem when Babel 8 is released.
 There is uncertainty about whether react-refresh/babel will seamlessly support Babel 8, potentially hindering users from updating smoothly.

 Furthermore, the existing implementation does not account for cases where fast-refresh might already be configured in a user's Babel configuration.
 Rather than filtering out existing configurations, our current approach could lead to duplications, resulting in a sub-optimal development experience.